Marine, Offshore and

 Company documents

-Company records including correspondence, ledgers, minutes of meetings.
+Many are unique, such as: company records including correspondence, ledgers, minutes of meetings.
 Company publicity brochures and catalogues (not unique).

-- Photographs: of company activities and their ships.
+- photographs: of company activities and their ships

-- Plans: layout plans of ships, yards, works, machinery, and equipment.
+- plans: layout plans of ships, yards, works, machinery, and equipment

-- Trials: ship and marine engine trial records.
+- trials: ship and marine engine trial records

 - Letterheads of marine businesses are included in many of the above materials.